New York Layoffs — September 2020

 Largest Layoffs

-The largest notice was filed by The YMCA of Greater New York (24 NYC sites) at its New York facility, reporting 1,599 affected workers.
+The biggest impact was at The YMCA of Greater New York (24 NYC sites) at its New York facility, reporting 1,599 affected workers.
 Breadroll, LLC dba Maison Kayser and Cosmoledo LLC dba Maison Kayser followed with 708 workers.

 Trend & Outlook